These Are All The Shows Cancelled In Netflix's 2019 Bloodbath

 Then, there are the shows that were cancelled this year in the kindest way possible: with the gift of one last hurrah.
 Netflix has renewed quite a number of shows by announcing their upcoming seasons will also be their last.

-Keep reading to find out if your favorite show is gone forever.
+Keep reading to find out if your favourite show is gone forever.
 The answer will surprise you.